St Edmund Hall

 Please click on the thumbnail below to enlarge:

 There are teaching rooms spread throughout the college.
-Most of these are can only be reached by stairs.
+Many of these are can only be reached by stairs.
 If needed, the college will make alternative arrangements for students to meet in more accessible rooms.

 The JCR is located on the ground floor of the Emden Building.
 There is level access into this room.
 The door is secure and opened using a key fob – the reader is just above the door handle and at an accessible height for wheelchair users.